Kamalpaneru/Xtractor/README.md

 # Xtractor
 <img src="https://badge.fury.io/rb/xtractor.svg" alt="Gem Version" />

-Xtractor was developed as a need to my own problem of inserting handwritten data from an excelsheet image to excel.And it does the same as described.
+Xtractor was developed as a need to my own problem of inserting  data from an excelsheet image to excel.And it does the same as described.

 ## Installation